Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Contours

-Since there are a finite number of $(M,a,r)$-partitions, we can construct the finest one by intersecting all of them, following the above construction.
-If we had two $(M,a,r)$-partitions that have the property of being the finest, we could produce another $(M,a,r)$-partition finer than both, yielding a contradiction. \end{proof} \begin{remark} In their one-dimensional paper \cite{Fro1}, Fr\"{o}hlich and Spencer assumed that they would choose the finest partition of spin flips satisfying their Condition D, but the uniqueness of this partition would not be a problem, since you just need to fix a partition for the phase transition argument to hold.
+\end{proof} \begin{remark} Since there are a finite number of $(M,a,r)$-partitions for a finite boundary set $\partial \sigma$, we can construct the finest one by intersecting all of them, following the above construction.
+If we had two $(M,a,r)$-partitions that have the property of being the finest, we could produce another $(M,a,r)$-partition finer than both, yielding a contradiction. \end{remark} \begin{remark} In their one-dimensional paper \cite{Fro1}, Fr\"{o}hlich and Spencer assumed that they would choose the finest partition of spin flips satisfying their Condition D, but the uniqueness of this partition would not be a problem, since you just need to fix a partition for the phase transition argument to hold.
 It was in \cite{Imbr1} where Imbrie settled this question and our proof is inspired by his argument. \end{remark}